 The stripe surface pattern repeat is a layout that has a strong vertical, horizontal or diagonal format.
 Stripes don’t need to be restricted to being made up of blocks of colour.
 Some other ways to use stripes include blocks of texture, patterns, repeated motifs, zig zags or wavy lines.

 Choosing the right pattern repeat for your design will depend on what sort of look and feel you are after.
 The great thing is once you have your motifs, you can keep experimenting with the different repeat layouts until you get the result that you are after.

 I hope this has given you a good understanding of what’s possible in the world of surface pattern repeats and has inspired you to start creating your own pattern repeats.

-To help you get started, I’ve created an ebook of the 7 most Common Surface Pattern Repeats with a bonus of 4 extra pattern repeat layouts.
+To find out more about repeating patterns, I’ve created an ebook of the Most Common Surface Pattern Repeats with a bonus of 5 extra pattern repeat layouts.
 Download your FREE copy and enjoy!